 Twice a day we thoroughly sanitize all our high-tech milking equipment and milk our cows.
 We quick chill the milk in our blast chiller.
-We then take it to our "milk shack" on the road by our ranch gate.
-There we put the milk in the "Reserved for Website Orders" section our refrigerator.
-We go on this website and update the available quantity.
+We then take it to our "milk shack" on the road by our ranch gate and update the available quantity on this website.
 It is then ready to be purchased here and immediately available for pickup.

 Milk subscriptions are now available for a 10% discount.
 You choose how often you want to pick it up and it will be waiting with your name on it.
 Call 575-386-2331 to set it up.
 For orders of 10 jugs (5 gallons) or more we offer free delivery in Las Cruces.

 Add to cart the milk you want and check out.
 Pay with a credit card (coming soon) or commit to leave cash/check.

 By ordering this way, you will never have to worry about coming by and there not being any milk left.
 What you order on this website is reserved for you.
 Pick it up immediately or anytime in the next 24 hours.
 (The milk for sale here is already set aside in the road-side milk shack.)

 Take what you ordered from the refrigerator and enjoy!
 For available milk click here.

 Take the Porter Exit (Highway 70) north, turn left on Peachtree Hills Road, and right on Kissiah Dr. Our ranch is toward the end on the right.
 You can’t miss our ranch gate.
 Ya'll come back now ya hear!

 For your information, our careful processing and quick chilling gives our milk a fresh life of about 2.5 weeks.
 However, New Mexico law requires all raw milk to have a "best by" date stamp of only 5 days after milking (even though not all raw milk is equal).